Is Hannah B.’s ‘Bachelorette’ Season Doomed From The Start?

 Is Hannah B.’s season of The Bachelorette doomed from the start?
-It appears a second contestant on the newest season of the hit ABC reality dating series was sent home just before filming began reported Reality Steve on Twitter.
+It appears a second contestant on the newest season of the hit ABC reality dating series was sent home just before filming began, reported Reality Steve on Twitter.

 Shortly after it was revealed that potential contestant Matt D. was sent packing after some alleged inappropriate online activity, it appears that Joe Romeo was also told that he would not have a place among the suitors vying for Hannah B.’s heart.